metafacture/metafacture-tutorial/01_Getting_Metafacture.md

 It is useful to test, share and export metafacture workflows.

-Starting with [Chapter 6](https://github.com/metafacture/metafacture-tutorial/blob/main/06_MetafactureCLI.md) we switch from using Playground to running Metafacture on our own Hardware.
+Starting with [Chapter 6](https://github.com/metafacture/metafacture-tutorial/blob/main/06_MetafactureCLI.md) we can switch from using Playground to running Metafacture on our own Hardware.
+But the examples are still provided in the playground.

-At this point, to be able to follow the examples, you need a Linux/Unix Bash Shell (part of every Linux, MacOS and Windows >=10) with Metafacture Core and Metafacture Fix installed.
+To run Metafacture on your local maschine you need you need a Linux/Unix Bash Shell (part of every Linux, MacOS and Windows >=10) with Metafacture Core installed.
+In this course we are not teaching you how to use the command line.
+For that see:

 **Next lesson**: [02 Introduction into Metafacture Flux](./02_Introduction_into_Metafacture-Flux.md)